mattmcd/mattmcd.github.io/_posts/2013-03-23-C++11-compared-to-Scala.markdown

 layout: default
 title: C++11 compared to Scala
 headline: A small example comparing C++11 syntax to Scala
+abstract: Both Scala and C++11 have type inference capabilities that simplify code while retaining type safety.
+This post compares the syntax for a program that prints out its list of input arguments.
 ---

-Both Scala and C++11 have type inference capabilities that simplify code while retaining type safety.
-This post compares the syntax for a program that prints out its list of input arguments.

 First consider the [Scala version](https://gist.github.com/mattmcd/5227882):